-- 1. Describe the changes as humans develop to old age - 2.
-Describe the life process of reproduction in some plants and animals - 3.
-Recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents - In Years 5 and 6 we place particular emphasis on health education as many children experience puberty at this age.
-We liaise with the Local Health Authority about suitable teaching materials to use with children in these lessons.
+- 1. Describe the changes as humans develop to old age. - 2.
+Describe the life process of reproduction in some plants and animals. - 3.
+Recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents.

+• In Years 4,5 and 6 we place particular emphasis on health education as many children experience puberty at this age.
+We liaise with the Local Health Authority about suitable teaching materials to use with children in these lessons and also follow the SCARF (Safety, Caring, Achievement, Resilience and Friendship) scheme of work.
 Teachers do their best to answer all questions with sensitivity and care.
-This is vital in order to challenge an remedy any misconceptions and myths children hold, which they have formed by gathering pieces of inaccurate information from a variety of sources (such as the media, peer, older siblings, etc).
+This is vital in order to challenge a remedy any misconceptions and myths children hold, which they have formed by gathering pieces of inaccurate information from a variety of sources (such as the media, peer, older siblings, etc).
 By the end of Key Stage 2 we ensure that both boys and girls know how babies are born, how their bodies change during puberty, what menstruation is and how it affects women.
 We always teach this with due regard for the emotional development of the children.